620 Dakota St. Crystal Lake, IL 60012 |

 Visions of Hope award nominations - In conjunction to this community art exhibit is the 8th annual presentation of the Visions of Hope awards which honors one outstanding volunteer and one individual or organization for outstanding efforts in raising awareness of recovery from mental illness.
 This is an opportunity for the community to nominate an individual, business, organization, or school for their accomplishments and successes in making a difference in others’ lives as well as their own.
 Let’s honor those who have made a difference by submitting the Visions of Hope Nomination Form to the Behavioral Health Foundation by October 15, 2016.

 Association for Individual Development (AID) will be moving their McHenry County office to 5342 West Elm Street in McHenry.
-Services at this location will start August 29, 2016.
-Click here or call 847-931-2340 for more information.
+Services at this location will start September 19, 2016.
+Call 847-931-2340 for more information.

 Featured Funded Agencies